Denise Bloch: Working for the Resistance and SOE

 In Lyon Bloch became a secretary for Jean-Maxime Aron, a Jewish engineer for Citroen who was working with the French Resistance and the SOE network led by Philippe de Vomécourt.
 Bloch began working for Aron as a courier, delivering messages to agents around the region.
 Through her work with Aron, Bloch met several Jews working in the French Resistance and SOE agents sent from London to help the Resistance.
 As a cover she fabricated an engagement to Dominique Mendelsohn, also involved in the resistance.
-She helped SOE radio operator Brian Stonehouse and courier Blanche Charlet.
+She helped SOE organiser Henri Sevenet, radio operator Brian Stonehouse and courier Blanche Charlet.
 She witnessed Stonehouse being escorted by police officers after his arrest on 14 October 1942.
 (Stonehouse survived the war in German prison camps; Charlet escaped prison and survived.)
 Mendelsohn was also soon arrested.
 Realizing she was in danger, on 26 October SOE agent Paul Sarrette decided that he would accompany her from Lyon to a safe house in Marseilles.
 Bloch sent a telegram to her mother in Lyon with her travel plans.
 The Germans intercepted the telegram.
 As a result, Aron, who accompanied Bloch to the railroad station, was arrested.
 Bloch and Sarrette evaded arrest.